Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

 ];
 {% endhighlight %}

-Single tour steps can be associated with particular element on the page by defining 'element' attribute.
+Single tour steps can be associated with particular element on the page by defining `element` attribute.

 As a next step you need to initialize GuideChimp object and define action to start tour: